-For ambitious graduates who want to maintain the lifeblood of our society, a role in infrastructure or energy can be ideal.
-Here’s an overview of everything you need to know about a career in energy and infrastructure.
+For ambitious graduates who want to maintain the lifeblood of our society, an role in infrastructure or energy can be ideal.
+Here’s an overview of everything you need to know about careers in the energy and infrastructure sector.

 Join the UK’s number-one graduate careers network